 The PRICE and HARM methods can be used at home to help relieve the pain.

-In the first 72 hours after a sprain or muscle strain, you should avoid Heat, Alcohol, Running and Massage.
+For the first 72 hours after a sprain or muscle strain, you should be avoiding HARM which is:

 All information presented on these web pages is not meant to diagnose or prescribe.
-In all health matters please contact your doctor.
-Nurofen Joint & Back Pain Relief Max Strength 10% Gel contains 10% w/w ibuprofen.
-For pain relief.
-Always read the label.
+In all health matters please contact your doctor or pharmacist.